Principal vs. interest: What’s the difference?

 Here’s a basic example: Say you borrow $100 and the loan has a 10% interest rate.
 That means you’ll have to pay $10 in interest over the first year.

 But many loans and credit cards advertise an annual percentage rate (APR) rather than an interest rate.
 The APR is the annualized cost of borrowing, including certain fees.
-With loans, the APR may be higher than the interest rate if the lender charges upfront fees.
+The APR can vary by the lender, your creditworthiness and the terms of the loan or credit card.

-With credit cards, the APR and interest rate are often the same.
-But neither includes certain avoidable credit card fees.
+With loans, the APR may be higher than the interest rate if the lender charges up-front fees.
+With credit cards, the APR and interest rate are often the same, excluding certain avoidable credit card fees.

-An easier option could be looking at a recent statement.
+You could also try to calculate APR based on the loan’s interest charges and fees.
+An even easier option may be to look at a recent statement.
 It could tell you how much of your payment went toward interest and how much went toward the principal balance.

 How interest and principal amounts impact your monthly payment